refractionPOINT/lce_doc/docs/outputs/webhook-bulk.md

 # Webhook Bulk
 Output batches of events, detections, audits, deployments or artifacts through a POST webhook.

+**Webhook Bulk Usage**

+Webhook Bulk is similar to the S3 output, GCS, or SFTP Outputs in that it sends a batch of newline-separated events instead of sending one event at a time.
+LimaCharlie accumulates the events for a set time and then sends the accumulated events at once.
+This avoids creating too much traffic and therefore does not cause the HTTP overhead.

 * `dest_host`: the IP or DNS, port and page to HTTP(S) POST to, format `https://www.myorg.com:514/whatever`.
 * `secret_key`: an arbitrary shared secret used to compute an HMAC (SHA256) signature of the webhook to verify authenticity.
 This is a required field.
 See "Webhook Details" section below.